craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Force Damage occurs when physics dictates that it must, even when it is coerced to do so.

 ###### Necrotic
-Necrotic Damage occurs as the materials supporting an organism's physical experience break, fail, rot, and die.
+Necrotic Damage occurs as the materials supporting an entity's physical experience break, fail, rot, and die.

-###### Poison
 ###### Psychic
+Psychic Damage occurs as an entity's

 ###### Radiant